-A good approach is to use questions that encourage someone to talk and talk and talk and talk.
-The more someone else talks, the more we learn, and it's easier to find more engaging, in-depth questions and find connections.
+The good approach is to use questions that encourage someone to talk and talk and talk.
+The more someone else talks, the more we learn and it's easier to find more engaging in depth questions and find connections.

 After that short question, a better small talk question that encourages conversation might be, what do you like about working here?
-It isn't easy to give a one-word answer to that question.
-When you ask engaging questions, not only will you get longer answers, but the conversation will be more fun, and it will be easier to keep it going with follow-up questions.
+It's really difficult to give a one word, answer to that question.
+When you ask engaging questions, not only will you get longer answers, but the conversation will be more fun and it will be easier to keep it going with follow-up questions.